PaiSuryaDarshan/numerical-decision-threshold-analysis/README.md

 ## Scope

-This project is intentionally narrow.
+This project is intentionally narrow..

 It does **not**: